NBB All-Star Game

-The NBB All-Star Game is an annual game involving the All-Star players of each season of the Novo Basquete Brasil (New Basketball Brazil), which is the top-tier level Brazilian professional club basketball league.
+The NBB All-Star Game (also known as Jogo das Estrelas do NBB) is an annual game involving the All-Star players of each season of the Novo Basquete Brasil (New Basketball Brazil), which is the top-tier level Brazilian professional club basketball league.

+Format

 The players are chosen by votes on the Internet, and are then divided into two teams.
 The criterion for the selection of the teams has varied during the years.
 In the first edition of the NBB All-Star Game, the teams were divided into team Ubiratan, with light jerseys, and formed by the best players of each position; and team Rosa Branca, with dark jerseys, and formed by the second top players in each position.
 In the second edition, they were chosen by votes on the Internet, and divided into team Pedroca and team Kanela.
 In the third and fourth editions, the teams were selected in the same way, but formed into team NBB Brasil (NBB Brazil), formed by the best Brazilian players of the season, and team NBB Mundo (NBB World), formed by the best foreign players of the season.

 NBB All-Star Weekend

-The NBB All-Star Weekend is an annual event involving the All-star players of each season of the Novo Basquete Brasil (New Basketball Brazil), which is the top-tier level Brazilian professional club basketball league.
+The NBB All-Star Weekend is an annual event involving the All-star players of each season of the Novo Basquete Brasil (New Basketball Brazil), which is the top-tier level amercican professional club basketball league.
 This event features the NBB Dunks Tournament and the NBB Three-point Tournament (both featured since the first edition of the All-Star Weekend), and the NBB Skills Challenge (featured since the 2011 edition).